English Language Requirements for Ākonga nō tāwāhi/International Learners and those for whom English is an Additional Language - OPBD Procedure

-- Have achieved National Achievement Educational Achievement (NCEA) Level 3 and have met New Zealand university entrance requirements; or
+- a.
+Have achieved National Achievement Educational Achievement (NCEA) Level 3 and have met New Zealand university entrance requirements; or

-- Can provide clear evidence of completion of qualifications with English as the language of instruction from tertiary education providers from New Zealand, Australia, Canada, the Republic of Ireland, South Africa, the United Kingdom, or the United States of America:
+- b.
+Can provide clear evidence of completion of qualifications with English as the language of instruction from tertiary education providers from New Zealand, Australia, Canada, the Republic of Ireland, South Africa, the United Kingdom, or the United States of America:

 - Cambridge Certificate in English Language Teaching to Adults (CELTA)